How to Pass the Life Insurance Medical Exam (15 Tips)

 Skip shellfish.
 They temporarily raise cholesterol in many people.
 Not worth the risk.

 Most importantly, stay hydrated!
 Drink tons of water.
-You might be doing this anyway to help flush your system, but keep it up.
-64 ounces every day.
+You might do this anyway to help flush your system, but keep it up.
+64 ounces or more every day.

-If you are really worried about your BMI, loose the weight normally through diet and exercise.
-Many companies will adjust your rates if you lose weight and keep it of for a year.
+If you are really worried about your BMI, lose weight normally through diet and exercise.
+Many companies will adjust your rates if you lose weight and keep it off for a year.

 24 Hours Before